layumi/Person-reID_GAN/README.md

 You just need to uncomment and modify some lines in `gpu_compile.m` and run it in Matlab.
 Try it~

+(The code does not support cudnn 6.0.
+You may just turn off the Enablecudnn or try cudnn5.1)

 If you fail in compilation, you may refer to http://www.vlfeat.org/matconvnet/install/

 ### Dataset